-Grade Quality points
+Grade Quality Points

 A = Excellent A = 4.00 A- = 3.67

 B = Good B+ = 3.33 B = 3.00 B- = 2.67

 C = Average C+ = 2.33 C = 2.00 C- = 1.67

 D = Passing D+ = 1.33 D = 1.00 D- = 0.67

-F = Below minimum standa rds F = 0
+F = Below minimum standards F = 0

 - W-Withdrawn.
 A grade applicable to a course from which a student withdraws in the second through the tenth week of classes. - I-Incomplete.
 A temporary grade limited to a course in which a student has been excused for illness or given an extension for another significant reason.
-The Registrar/Academic Records office must receive permissions from the area associate dean before applying an incomplete grade.
+The Registrar's Office must receive permission from the area associate dean before applying an incomplete grade.
 An incomplete grade is to be made up within five weeks of the close of the semester (the last day of final exams).
 At the five-week mark, the professor will submit a grade based on work completed by that time. - P-Satisfactory work done (equivalent to a regular grade of D or above).
 Gives semester hours but no quality points. - S-Satisfactory work done (equivalent to a regular grade of C- or above).
 Gives semester hours but no quality points. - U-Unsatisfactory work.
 Credit is not earned from the course and does not figure in the overall GPA. - M-No grade assigned.
-May be used at mid-semester when a class has not commenced, for student teachers, or when special permission is granted by the Registrar/Academic Records office.
-It can never be used at the end of a semester or a summer session. - NR-Not Recorded grade.
+May be used at mid-semester when a class has not commenced, for student teachers or when special permission is granted by the Registrar's Office.
+This grade can never be used at the end of a semester or a summer session. - NR-Not Recorded grade.
 Used only for courses extending beyond one semester.

-Midterm grade policy: Midterm grades are provided for all first-year students and any upper-class student who has a C- or lower.
+Midterm grade policy: Midterm grades are provided for all first-year students and any upper-class student with a C- or lower.